panama69/LeanFT_AppliTools/Readme.md

   * System.Drawing

 This example is for the C# implementation of LeanFT.
 I will try out a Java implementation of LeanFT when I have time.
 I would imagine they would be ver similar to the Selenium.

+***NOTE*** You will need create an account with AppliTools so you can generate your own API Key.
+The one in this script is only a trial key.
+After you have created your account and logged in, click on the person icon (upper right corner) and select API Key.